brucethemoose/Minecraft-Performance-Flags-Benchmarks/README.md

 <br />

 ~~Couleur also maintains a good (but somewhat outdated) running list of JREs here: https://rentry.co/JREs~~
-> Sadly, It got removed and Couleur had no backup
+> Sadly, It got removed so I made my own mirror of it: https://rentry.co/bzaqu
 <br/>

 Base Java Flags